-AKRON — Now that the $2.5 billion deal to purchase Cooper Tire and & Rubber Co., what is next for the combined company?
+AKRON — Now that the $2.5 billion deal to purchase Cooper Tire and & Rubber Co. has been completed, what is next for the combined company?

 The answer is still to be determined, according to Rich Kramer, Goodyear chairman, CEO and president.

 In a video posted on Goodyear's channel on LinkedIn, Mr. Kramer said integration is "ongoing and will take some time yet to come together.
 Many specifics are still to be determined ..."